 Buying your first new condo or house can be simultaneously exciting and terrifying.
 It's the last major step toward being the "settled" grown-up our parents all want us to become.
 It's a place of your own, a home that's all yours.
-At the same time, it's also a major financial undertaking that involves markets, lawyers, banks, loans and interest rates.
+At the same time, it's also a major financial undertaking that involves markets, lawyers, inspections, banks, loans and interest rates.

 Many first time home buyers find taking out a mortgage to be one of the most stressful aspects of buying their home or condo.
 This does not need to be the case as there are professionals with expertise in the mortgage lending business who can help.
 Depending on the property you are looking at and in what capacity there are personal mortgage specialists as well as commercial mortgage lenders so that along with their help will leave you more confident that you have made the right choice.

-If this is your first time buying a retail space for your business or company you will want to enlist the help of an agent familiar with office space for lease in Toronto and he or she will know the areas that will suit your needs and find a space within your budget if it exists.
+If this is your first time buying a retail space for your business or company you will want to enlist the help of an agent familiar with local office space for lease and he or she will know the areas that will suit your needs and find a space within your budget if it exists.

 It's important, when looking for that first home, to maintain a balanced attitude between these two extremes or your last major step into the adult world could be your first step into major trouble.
 To help you stay grounded, it helps to follow these few simple rules:

 Many in the market for their first condominium purchase are relocating to Toronto The condo lifestyle appeals to many professionals, young couples and new families.
 The lure of city life with all the hustle and bustle and proximity to the amenities is intriguing to many.
 With the high price tag on real estate, a condo or loft listing is the most affordable option for first time buyers taking on mortgages.